danieledapo/danieledapo.github.io/content/post/category-theory.md

 b` meaning that if _a_ is _true_ then we can say _b_.
 The obvious question is here is what happens when _a_ is _false_?
 Well, the function would be of type `Zero -> b` but if we look closely we might realize that we can never call that function because Zero doesn't have any values!
-Therefore we cannot conclude the proposition with _b_.
+Therefore we cannot conclude _b_.

 An interesting interpretation of this is that, since all the possible types are a combination of products and sums and that we can map sums and products to